Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Traveling wave solution and its stability

-Equations~\eqref{eq:4th stationary} are solved using a Newton--Krylov method.
+Equations~\eqref{eq:4th stationary} are solved using a Newton--Krylov method available in the SciPy library \cite{SciPy}.
 The solutions are shown in Fig.~\ref{fig:rx bifurcation}.
-Near the critical point, when $\Re(a_1)=0$, the magnitudes of the higher-order modes (\textit{i.e.}, $r_z$ and $r_p$) become small (comparable to machine precision), and the Newton--Krylov method struggles to converge.
+Near the critical point of the system, when $\Re(a_1)=0$, the magnitudes of the higher-order modes (\textit{i.e.}, $r_z$ and $r_p$) become small (comparable to machine precision), and the Newton--Krylov method struggles to converge.

 On the other hand, as the nonlinearity becomes weaker, the system can be approximated by an even lower-order system.
 Taking $z=p=0$, the system \eqref{eq:4th order ode} reduces to

 and the stationary solution $r_x$ is found from \eqref{eq:2nd order ode} to satisfy